 13. How do chameleons change colors? - Education.com

-14. How does hair keep animals warm? - Education.com
+14. How does hair keep mammals warm? - Education.com

 15. How do elephants use their ears to cool off? - Education.com